rameezrehman408/SentinelDroid/README.md

 # SentinelDroid

-An AI based Anti-Malware App/Engine
+An AI based Malware Detection App build with Detection Engine part built on TensorFlow and TFLite and the on-device Malware Detection part implemented in Java.

 # Introduction